umd-lib/reciprocal-borrowing/README.md

 A basic test plan for verifying application functionality is provided in
 <docs/TestPlan.md>.

-### "development_docker" Environment
+## "development_docker_override" Configuration File

-An additional "development_docker" environment has been added to the Rails standard "development", "test", and "production" environments, to support running in the "umd-lib/reciprocal-borrowing-dev-env" Docker stack.
+When running as part of the "umd-lib/reciprocal-borrowing-dev-env" Docker stack, an additional "config/environments/development_docker_override.rb" configuration file is used to modify the Rails "development" environment for running in the Docker environment.

-This environment contains:
+This file contains:

 * changes to use the "borrow-local" hostname
-* changes to the "shibboleth_config.yml" file so that all organizations use the Shibboleth IdP in the Docker stack
+* updates to the "shibboleth_config" configuration so that all organizations use the Shibboleth IdP in the Docker stack
 * modifications to support running on M-series (Apple Silicon) laptops
 * Values for the environment variables in the ".env" file

+The "config/environments/development.rb" includes this file when the "PASSENGER_APP_ENV" environment variable from Passenger Phusion is set to "development" (which should only occur when the "umd-lib/reciprocal-borrowing-dev-env" Docker stack is in use).

 ## Application Functionality